 - difficulty tolerating clothing over the affected area

-- difficulty holding onto(grasping) objects in IND affecting the hand
+- difficulty grasping objects in IND affecting the hand

-- electromyogram to check activity and responses in the muscles.
-In muscle disease there area abnormal patterns of firing in the muscles.
+- an electromyogram to check activity and responses in the muscles.
+In muscle disease, there are abnormal patterns of firing in the muscles.

-- nerve biopsy in which a small piece of the affected nerve is removed and examined
+- a nerve biopsy in which a small piece of the affected nerve is removed and examined

-- thyroid panel to check for thyroid gland disorders
+- a thyroid panel to check for thyroid gland disorders

-- CSF (cerebrospinal fluid) analysis to check for infections or abnormalities in the central nervous system
+- a CSF (cerebrospinal fluid) analysis to check for infections or abnormalities in the central nervous system

 - specific tests for autoimmune disorders or infectious diseases, such as HIV/AIDS, shingles, or Lyme disease

-- vitamin tests to check for Vitamin B12 and other vitamin deficiencies
+- vitamin tests to check for deficiencies of vitamin B-12 or other vitamins

 - tests for heavy metal poisoning

 Complications of IND may include deformity.
-If the activity which caused the injury is not discontinued then repeated injury may occur.
-Patients with IND may accidentally injure themselves because they have little or no sensation in certain body parts.
+If the activity which caused the injury is not discontinued, then repeated injury may occur.
+People with IND may accidentally injure themselves because they have little or no sensation in certain body parts.
 This is the case in diabetic peripheral neuropathy.

 IND is best prevented by avoiding traumatic injury.
 Also, take breaks when doing repetitive activities, such as typing, that may lead to carpal tunnel syndrome.
-Treat existing medical conditions that put you at risk for IND, such as diabetes and high blood pressure.
+Treating existing medical conditions that put you at risk for IND, such as diabetes and high blood pressure, can also help.